sameerashahh/Restaurant-Website/README.md

 ## Credits

-This project was created by Sameera Rajesh Shah.
+This project was created by Sameera Shah.

 ## Contact Information